kubecost/docs/install-and-configure/install/provider-installations/gke-autopilot-install.md

-# Installing Kubecost on GKE Autopilot
+# Installing Kubecost on Google Kubernetes Engine Autopilot Clusters

-## Installing Kubecost via Helm
+## Installing Kubecost for GKE Autopilot via Helm

 Installing Kubecost on an GKE Autopilot cluster is the same as other cloud providers with Helm v3.1+, with a few changes.
 Autopilot requires the use of Google Managed Prometheus service, which generates additional costs within your Google Cloud account.